Marianne Williamson Bio: In Her Own Words – Video Exclusive, Platform, Policies

-- Williamson would use federal mandates to ensure a level of educational quality across the states, as well as requiring that history be taught in schools.
-“If you don’t know as a child what the bill of rights is, then you don’t know as an adult to be appalled when it is under assault,” she asserted.
+- Williamson would use federal mandates to ensure a level of educational quality across the states, as well as require that history be taught in schools.
+“If you don’t know as a child what the Bill of Rights is, then you don’t know as an adult to be appalled when it is under assault,” she asserted.

-- She also opposes the idea that educational funding is based upon property tax, saying that it perpetuates cycles of wealth and inequality among minority groups.
+- She also opposes the idea that educational funding is based on property tax, saying that it perpetuates cycles of wealth and inequality among minority groups.

 - Williamson would take major tech companies to task and remind them that national security “is an issue of patriotism” that is more important than simply “making their next billion.”